-- Download one of iTerm2 color schemes from here.
-And then set these to your default profile colors.
+- Download one of iTerm2 color schemes and then set these to your default profile colors

 - Change the cursor text and cursor color to yellow make it more visible

 - Change the font to 14pt Source Code Pro Lite.
-Source Code Pro can be downloaded from here.
+Source Code Pro can be downloaded using Homebrew

-- If you're using BASH instead of ZSH you could add
+- If you're using BASH instead of ZSH you can add

 export CLICOLOR=1line to your